petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 and [The Turing Way](https://book.the-turing-way.org) and it's a good one.
-Computational competency may not fit into most curricula, but I believe it can improve the productivity of basically any knowledge worker, and is therefore worth pursuing.
+Computational competency may not fit into most curricula, but it can improve the productivity of virtually any knowledge worker, and is therefore worth pursuing.

 Option 1.2 is a bit newer,
 with research software engineer (RSE) becoming a more common job title in academia (my current one, as a matter of fact).
-The idea is to pay for the expertise so scientists don't need to do so much on their own.
+The idea is to formalize and pay for the expertise so scientists don't need to do so much on their own.
 I like this one as well,
-given that's currently how I make a living, and it's especially good when RSEs can help produce scientific software products that help reduce the computational expertise necessary for other scientists to do their work.
+never mind that it's currently how I make a living.
+It's especially valuable when RSEs help produce scientific software products that reduce the computational expertise necessary for other scientists to do their work.

 But what about tooling and infrastructure?